By The Foot Group

 Blister prevention is better than a cure

-Preventing blisters is key to enjoying, and sometimes finishing, your endurance event.
+Preventing blisters is key to enjoying, and sometimes finishing, your event.
 Blisters are caused by "shear", which happens when the bones of the foot move one way and the force of friction works the opposite way.

 Prevention is better than a cure when it comes to blisters.
 You need to walk in a variety of conditions for different lengths to see whether you're at risk of blisters and to find where your hotspots are.
 You need to decide before the event whether you need blister taping or lubricants, like Vaseline.
 When you register for Coastrek, you get our Blister Sister e-book which will be your blister prevention bible!

 The sensible answer is don't pop!
 The fluid in a blister is sterile and acts as a barrier to infection.
 But if the blister is huge and is at risk of popping and coming off completely, draining it with a sterile needle and applying a dry, sterile dressing is a good option.
 The blister needs to be taped and padded to prevent it becoming a wound.
 If you’re on the Coastrek trail and you’re worried about your blisters, there will be a podiatrist along the route, so make sure you stop and seek some attention.